The Apple AirPods Pro 2 have been reduced to lowest ever price

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The Apple AirPods Pro 2 have been reduced to lowest ever price for Amazon Prime Day
+This Apple AirPods pro 2 deal takes earbuds down to lowest ever price for Amazon Prime Day

 Such a discount on the tech giant’s earbuds has never been seen before